cmrgvu/cmrgvu.github.io/_pages/home.md

 nav_title: Home
 permalink: /
 ---
+# Centre for Market Regulations and Governance (CMRG)

 The Centre for Market Regulations and Governance (CMRG) at [Vidyashilp University](https://vidyashilp.edu.in/) is a pioneering initiative for interdisciplinary research and education in law, economics, regulation, and governance.
 Positioned at the intersection of policy and practice, CMRG advances thought leadership, research-driven insights, and meaningful stakeholder engagement to shape the future of regulatory governance.